kakkoyun/me/content/about.md

 date: 2020-02-29T21:45:25.000+01:00

 ---

-Reasoned Cloud-Native Software Infrastructure Engineer (currently [@PolarSignals](https://www.polarsignals.com/)).
+Reasoned Cloud-Native Open-Source Software Infrastructure Engineer (currently [@PolarSignals](https://www.polarsignals.com/)).
 Site Reliability Engineer.
-Observability, Monitoring, and Performance Engineering.
+Observability, Monitoring and Performance Engineering.
 Mentor.
 Speaker.
-Blogger "wannabe".
-Introverted Human (not Cylon, but who actually knows?).
-Open Source Software Developer and Maintainer.
+Blogger.
+Introverted Human (not Cylon, but who knows?).
+Open Source Software Developer.
 Thanos Maintainer.
 Prometheus client_golang maintainer.
 CNCF and Prometheus Ecosystem Contributor.
 Gopher.
-Angel investor.
+Rustecean.

-Building tools for SWEs and SREs.
 Learning (by building) about Distributed Systems, Databases and Operating Systems.
-Focusing on Observability, Reliability, Instrumentation, and Performance.
-Nowadays, I'm deeply invested in profiling, eBPF based observability, performance and time-series databases.
+Focused on Observability, Reliability, Instrumentation, System Programming and Performance.

-In my free time, I'm a tinker (I open things up, check what's inside and fix them), I'm a bookworm, a dog whisperer, a mechanical keyboard and Lego builder, a single malt taster and a coffee drinker in training (peer pressure).
+For the past few years, I've built Linux observability tools for software and reliability engineers.
+I'm deeply invested in profiling, eBPF, performance, time-series and columnar databases.
+And currently, hyper-focused on building an eBPF-based whole-system performance profiler.

-In my previous lives, I was born in Planet of Lisp (Racket/Scheme) and I had been a rebel Pythonista, a Java brewer, a paranoid Android, C# reshaper, an iOS NSHipster, a well-grounded Rubyist, an Elixir alchemist but I ever lived in the Cloud and evermore been on-call since the beginning of my career (circa 2012).
+In my previous life, I was born on the Planet of Lisp (Racket/Scheme).
+I had been a rebel Pythonista, a Java brewer, a paranoid Android, a C# reshaper, an iOS NSHipster, a well-grounded Rubyist, and an Elixir alchemist.
+Still, I ever lived in the Cloud and evermore been on-call since the beginning of my career (circa 2012).

 You may find me in other mediums under the handle `kakkoyun` (except Twitter, [`kkakkoyun`](https://twitter.com/kkakkoyun)).

 ### Besides work…

-In my free time, I'm a custom keyboard builder, a bookworm, a dog whisperer, a metal model and Lego builder, a single malt taster and a coffee connoisseur in training (peer pressure).
+In my free time, I'm a tinker (I open things up, check what's inside and fix them), a bookworm, a dog whisperer, a mechanical keyboard and lego builder, a single malt taster and a coffee drinker in training (peer pressure).

-I enjoy sci-fi and fantasy literature, board games, and programming (fun things aside from work related topics: hardware, functional programming etc.).
-I like travelling, cooking good vegan and vegetarian food.
-Furthermore, I always try to learn a new language, I dream to be a proper polyglot.
-Last but not the least, I want to retire early and spend most of my time outside (maybe Over landing with a Land Rover?
+I enjoy sci-fi and fantasy literature, board games, and programming (fun things aside from work-related topics: hardware, functional programming etc.).
+I like travelling and cooking good vegan and vegetarian food.
+Furthermore, I always try to learn a new language; I dream of being a proper polyglot.
+Last but not least, I want to retire early and spend most of my time outside (maybe Over landing with a Land Rover?
 Who knows?)

-Right now, I live with my wife and dog in Berlin, Germany.
+I currently live with my beloved significant other and dog (the one you see as my avatar) in Berlin, Germany.

 ### CV